pavelchristof/gomoku-ai/README.md

 Gomoku AI with neural networks and self-play (instensive WIP!).

-This is (will be) a small, powerful and scalable implementation of Monte Carlo Tree Search bootstrapped with policy and value neural networks trained with self-play, inspired by AlphaGo.
+This is (will be) a small, but powerful and scalable implementation of Monte Carlo Tree Search bootstrapped with policy and value neural networks trained with self-play, inspired by AlphaGo.
 It is written in a mix of C++ and Python, using TensorFlow.
 Simplicity is favored, but performance is not sacrificed.